iamvery/iamvery.github.com/_posts/2013-11-22-boolean-method-symmetry.markdown

 end
 {% endhighlight %}

-Alright, so what have we accompleshed?
+Alright, so what have we accomplished?
 We have implemented a simple boolean method along with its complement, and we done this with tests providing adequate coverage for both methods.
 The complementary method could be argued YAGNI ("You ain't gonna need it"), but in most cases you'll end up negating your method.
 Having a